Cosmian/kms/documentation/docs/cli/cli.md

 - `verified_cert` contains the verified PEM TLS certificate used for certificate pinning
-- `kms_database_secret` is OPTIONAL and is the base 64 encoded secret to use when connecting to a KMS using a client-side sencrypted database
+- `kms_database_secret` is OPTIONAL and is the base 64 encoded secret to use when connecting to a KMS using a client-side encrypted database

 Here is an example configuration with TLS authentication and a client-side encrypted
 database: